 Keepin' It Real (Book)

-Essays on Race in Contemorary America
+Essays on Race in Contemporary America

 - Currently not availablePaperback9781789380507140 pagesList Price: £18.00 Pre-order

 Elwood Watson is a full professor of history, African American studies and gender studies at East Tennessee State University.
 He is the author of a number of books, several anthologies and numerous articles.
-He is also an author and public speaker.